 In 2004 there was a drought.
 There's a drought every eight years.
 2004 was a drought.
 Food aid poured in.
 Monsanto donated a million dollars - it was the first time we'd done something with this - and grain was delivered.
 A ton of grain delivered to a Malawian village cost in 2004 \$400 a ton, end to end.
 A ton of grain feeds a family of six for a year.
-And a million dollars feeds 16,000 family members for a year.
-I'm in business; we kind of love numbers, you know?
+And a million dollars feeds 16,000 family members for a year... business.
+We kind of love numbers, you know?

 It worked, but it isn't sustainable.
 And the team that led this at Monsanto sat down and in 2005 we talked to the Malawian government, we talked to the Millennium Village Project, we talked to UNDP.
 We got our heads together, and in 2005 we donated seed, and we sent 700 metric tons of corn seed to Malawi - not biotech, regular hybrid corn that's been used in this country since the 1940s.
-When you take that corn and you add a splash of fertilizer, the amount of seed that you need to grow a ton of grain in-country costs about \$40 - \$400 versus \$40.
+When you take that corn and you add a splash of fertilizer, the amount of seed that you need to grow a ton of grain in the country costs about 40 - 400 versus 40.

-We worked on the fertilization; we did a lot of training through the Millennium Village and the UNDP programs; and we got lucky with weather, and that always helps in farming.
+We...
+We did a lot of training through the Millennium Village and the UNDP program, and we got lucky with weather, and that always helps in farming.
 Yields increased 5 to 10 times in the farmers that were using it.
-Cash was generated through the surplus, and by our estimate, 140,000 farmers and family members were fed - \$40 versus \$400, and 16,000 people versus 140,000.
+Cash was generated through the surplus, and by our estimate, 140,000 farm members, or family members were fed - 40 dollars versus 400, and 16,000 people versus 140,000.